Resource

 To-Do-List Example

 To dive into resources we use a simple to-do-list application as an example.
-As a preperation for this please use the Minimal Ash 2.x Setup Guide to generate a new Elixir application.
+As a preparation for this, use Igniter to create a new application:

 We want to create a task